 - Find the 14″ x WOF strip.

 - Make a ¼” double-turn hem along both sides and across the bottom.
-We used our favorite clean finished corners.
+We used our favorite method with clean finished corners.
 If you are new to hemming, as well as this cornering technique, take a look at our tutorial.